Practice IMF Test and Interview

 • Phone interviews.
 A phone interview can last up to 30 minutes and it is conducted via the telephone.
 Employers use this method to screen candidates in order to narrow the number of applicants who will be invited for an in-person interview.
 During the interview, candidates will be asked basic questions regarding their resume, their desire to work at the company, their availability to work, their desired salary, work history etc. If the interview is successful, the candidate will be invited to participate in a video interview or come to an in-person interview.

-• You may be required to participate in video interviews.
+• You may be required to participate in video interviews via an online platform like HireVue.
 Two types of video interviews exist, a live one and a pre-recorded one.
 A live video interview involves using Skype, or a similar program.
 It’s as simple as that.
 It can take 40-60 minutes to complete.
 A pre-recorded video interview involves employers sending you a link to an interview platform which contains pre-determined interview questions.
 Here, you will have a chance to briefly view the question before you record and submit your answer.

 • Several levels of face-to-face interviews.
 Face-to-face (or in-person) interviews are a series of interviews, usually three, with multiple people.
 These will include the HR representative, your direct superior and the head of the department.